yeonghoey/the-plain/_posts/2016-10-22-chrome-omnibox.md

 ![Bookmark Search]({{ site.url }}/assets/omnibox-bookmark-search.jpg)
 I put `pyth` in there, and
 it shows the list of my bookmarks related to **Python**.
-I can open reference documents just a single step by this extension.
+I can open reference documents in just a single step with this extension.

 ## Summary

-It may seem that
-all these works are just for saving a single step.
+It may seem that this work is just to save a single step.

-However, How many times do you search in a day?
+However, how many times do you search in a day?
 One step save for every single search would be a huge save.
-In addition to there, ease to search makes you look things up more, which leads you to working more effectively.
+In addition to that, ease of search makes you look things up more, which could leads you to working more effectively.

 Happy search!